How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

 Buds were put away wet

-Big buds take longer to dry than popcorn nuggets.
-Getting the batch evenly dried will help prevent moisture release in storage, which leads to mold infection.
+Large buds take longer to dry than smaller “popcorn” nuggets.
+Ensuring the batch dries evenly helps prevent moisture release during storage, which can lead to mold growth.

 Bad storage containers

-The usual suspects are zip baggies and pickle jars, both of which are not airtight.
+The usual suspects include zip baggies and pickle jars, both of which are not airtight.

 Quick Drying